-Stratfield Mortimer Parish Council Code of Conduct

-Interpretation
+Introduction

 This is the Code of Conduct of Stratfield Mortimer Parish Council and adopts the definitions in the Council’s Policy Guidance and Glossary.

-Introduction

 The Council has adopted this Code in accordance with the duty in the 2011 Act to promote and maintain high standards of behaviour by Subject Members.

-It is a Subject Member’s personal responsibility to comply with this Code.
+It is a Subject Member’s (see Glossary – “a Councillor or Co-Opt whenever they are acting, claiming to act, or giving the impression they are acting, in their capacity as a Councillor or Co-Opt”) personal responsibility to comply with this Code.

 This Code is consistent with and based upon the Principles of Public Life (also known as the Nolan Principles): selflessness, integrity, objectivity, accountability, openness, honesty, and leadership.